Juul/notdhcpserver/README.md

 Immediate:

-* Fix receive
-** Make it have two sockets: Raw for requests and normal for receive and ack.
 * Add crc for udp broadcast.
-* Drop extra crc32.
 * Make it keep receiving until there is no more to receive
 * Add timeout so it abandons an incoming message if no data is received for a few seconds